AdaCore/why3/doc/manpages.rst

    produce a table for the given element, which is either a file, a theory or a root goal.
-The element must be specified using its path in dot notation, ``file.theory.goal``.
-The file produced is named accordingly, :file:`file.theory.goal.tex`.
+The element must be specified using its path in dot notation, e.g., ``file.theory.goal``.
+The file produced is named accordingly, e.g., :file:`file.theory.goal.tex`.
 This option can be given several times to produce several tables in one run.
 When this option is given at least once, the default behavior that is to produce one table per theory is disabled.